ilyakurdyukov/jpeg-quantsmooth/README.md

 - The processing time includes only the smoothing algorithm, jpeg reading and writing time is not included.
 - More iterations can make the result look like CG art, can make the photos look unnatural.

+The quality setting sets a combination of flags for processing:

+3. default
+4. adds `DIAGONALS` flag
+smoother diagonal edges, ~1.5 times slower
+5. adds `JOINT_YUV` flag
+chroma channels will depend from luminance, better color consistency
+6. adds `UPSAMPLE_UV` flag
+non-blurring chroma upsampling, unlike `fancy upsampling` from *libjpeg*

+- levels 0-2 is the same as 4-6, but with `LOW_QUALITY` flag
+~10 times faster, but the quality is lower
+`LOW_QUALITY` implies `DIAGONALS` (always set)

 ## Examples